takenet/messaginghub-docs/docs/en/1-gettingstarted.md

-These short and simples gettingstart intended to help usage the Messaging Hub for send and receive messages ando also commands and notifications.
+This document intends to help the usage of the Messaging Hub for sending and receiving messages, commands and notifications.

 ## Application